neekware/nwx-unsub/README.md

   excludes: ['notOurSub$'] // subscription names not to be auto canceled }) export class HomeComponent {
-  @Input() notOurSub$: Subscription; // this will not be canceled by decorated class, everything else will be automatically customSub$: Subscription;
+  @Input() notOurSub$: Subscription; // this will not be canceled by decorated class, everything else will be auto canceled customSub$: Subscription;
   destroy$: Subject<Boolean> = new Subject<Boolean>();